wachaon/wes/docs/README.en.md

 # How to use

-Enter the command that specifies the file that will be the starting point of the program from the `wes` keyword in the console.
+Enter the command to the console that specifies the file that will be the starting point of the program following the `wes` keyword.
 The script extension *.js* can be omitted.

 ```shell